 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 20 bachelor in leadership and management courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 20 bachelor in leadership and management courses in 2026, ranging from Diploma to Master's Degree.
 You can study bachelor in leadership and management fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 3 years to complete.
-Graduates often progress into roles such as Business Manager, Sports Administrator, Director of Coaching or Strength and Conditioning Coach.
+Courses typically take 1 year to 4 years to complete.
+Graduates often progress into roles such as Business Manager, Director of Coaching, Sports Administrator or Strength and Conditioning Coach in Australia’s corporate and sport sectors.

 Displaying 20 of 20 courses

-Graduates commonly move into roles such as Business Manager, Sports Administrator, Director of Coaching, Strength and Conditioning Coach or Operations Manager.
-These positions exist across sport, fitness, education, corporate and community organisations.
-Those interested specifically in coaching leadership can explore pathways to becoming a Director of Coaching Career in clubs, academies or high-performance environments.
+Graduates commonly move into roles such as Business Manager, Director of Coaching, Sports Administrator, Strength and Conditioning Coach or Operations Manager.
+These positions exist across corporate, community, government and sporting organisations.
+Some learners use the qualification to step into higher‑level leadership pathways, supported by career resources like How to Become Director of Coaching.